Maedinha/Karu-Lessons/README.md

 # The 'Array' Project.

-In this project I'm doing some 'Array' projects and trying to improve it as much as possible.
+In this project I'm doing some 'Array' projects using JavaScript and trying to improve it as much as possible.

 First I tried to get the avarage number of an already set number of grades.